Skip to content Skip to content

 Once you’ve got your wind, a lifetime’s worth of hiking trails await.
 Five Lakes Trail in the Granite Chief Wilderness is often named one of the best day hikes in the North Lake Tahoe region.
 It starts on Alpine Meadows Road at the junction with Deer Park and climbs at a fairly gentle rate for the first half-mile.
 From there, it steadies out as it rises up the flanks of the canyon dividing the Alpine Meadows and Palisades Tahoe ski areas.

 After about two miles, you’ll pass into the wilderness area and spot the first of the five lakes, a sparkling body of water connected to a sister lake by a narrow strait.
-Considering the scenic overload, this might be as far as you and Fido care to go.
-Dangle your feet in the water, throw a stick or two for your friend and be happy you live so close to this granite getaway destination.
+Considering the scenic overload, this might be as far as you and your dog care to go.
+Dangle your feet in the water, throw a stick or two for your companion and be happy you live so close to this granite getaway destination.